 • Checks that are not picked up by the student within two weeks will be mailed to the student.
 Undergraduate student checks will be mailed to the WebSTAC home address and graduate student checks will be mailed to the WebSTAC local address.

-• Personal and business checks issued to Washington University are held for 3 weeks before a refund is issued.
+• Personal and business checks issued to WashU are held for 3 weeks before a refund is issued.

 Please check the CAPS Academic Calendar for specific deadlines for each semester/session.